PatWu16/gitlearn/readme.txt

-Creating a new branch is quick and simple. dev test and stash must & git commit -a test git commit --amend -a test test
+Creating a new branch is quick and simple. dev test and stash must & git commit -a test git commit --amend -a test second test